soyoungjung1/Bot563/notebook-log.md

 # All requested packages already installed.
 ```

-To check it was installed correctly:
+To check if it was installed correctly:
 ```
 orthofinder -h
 ```

-And I was able to get:
+And the output was:
 ```
 OrthoFinder version 2.2.7 Copyright (C) 2014 David Emms